web-infra-dev/reduck/CONTRIBUTING.md

-# Modern.js Contributing Guide
+# Reduck Contributing Guide

-Thanks for that you are interested in contributing to Modern.js.
+Thanks for that you are interested in contributing to Reduck.

 ## Developing